prxshetty/grokinterviews/README.md

 # Grok Interviews

-A modern web application that aggregates, organizes, and presents Data Science and Software Engineering interview preparation resources.
+A modern web application that aggregates, organizes, and presents Data Science and Software Engineering interview preparation resources with relevant content sources.

 ## Features